Copenhagen Business School

 Source: Henning Larsen Architects

-Admission Requirements Applicants need a minimum of 3 years post-bachelor degree working experience.
+Admission Requirements Applicants need a minimum of three years post-bachelor degree working experience.
 The following are also needed for a complete application:

 - Online Application